BA Film Studies and Spanish / Overview

 - Expand your experience of film through course units and screenings that focus on both classical and contemporary films, and mainstream and non-mainstream cinema.

-- Perfect your expertise in Spanish and spend your third year studying or working abroad in a Spanish-speaking country.
+- Start to learn or perfect your existing expertise in Spanish and spend your third year studying or working abroad in a Spanish-speaking country.

 Courses in related subject areas

 Use the links below to view lists of courses in related subject areas.

 Compare this course